Gissio/radpro/docs/field-guide.md

 Here's a brief breakdown of doses considered safe:

-* **Natural Background Radiation:** The natural background radiation is on average 2.4 mSv per year.
-Divided over 365 days and 24 hours, this gives an average hourly rate of about 2.74 μSv/h.
+* **Natural Background Radiation:** The natural background radiation is on average 2.4 mSv per year, which translates to about 2.74 μSv per hour.

 * **Public Exposure Limits:** The International Commission on Radiological Protection (ICRP) suggests an annual effective dose limit for the general public of 1 mSv, in addition to natural background radiation.

 * **Occupational Exposure Limits:** For workers in fields involving radiation exposure (like nuclear power or medical imaging), the ICRP recommends an average of 20 mSv per year over 5 years, with no single year exceeding 50 mSv.

-Here's how higher radiation doses can affect health:
+Here's how higher radiation doses can impact health:

 * **Low Dose (<100 mSv):** This is somewhat akin to a mild sunburn.
 Effects might not be immediately visible; cells can repair most of the damage.
 However, there's an increased risk of cancer over time, much like frequent mild sunburns might lead to skin cancer.